Tier 2 Sponsor Guidance: Skilled Worker Visa Compliance

 None of your Key Personnel can be:

-- Subject to a Bankruptcy Restriction Order, or Undertaking
+• Individuals subject to a Bankruptcy Restriction Order or Undertaking.

-- Subject to a Debt Relief Restriction Order, or Undertaking
+• Individuals subject to a Debt Relief Restriction Order or Undertaking.

 UKVI may refuse an application where any of the key personnel were involved with a sponsor whose licence has been revoked within the last 12 months.